Background pattern

 In adults and children over 6 years:

-• muscle spasms or pain caused by inflammation of muscles and joints, trauma, including spasms caused by diseases such as cerebral palsy (a group of disorders that affect the ability to move, maintain balance and posture) and paraplegia (paralysis of the lower half of the body, affecting both legs), as well as in athetosis (slow, involuntary, abnormal movements of fingers and hands) and in generalized rigidity syndrome.
+• Muscle spasms or pain caused by inflammation of the muscles and joints, trauma, including spasms caused by diseases such as cerebral palsy (a group of disorders that affect movement, balance, and posture) and paraplegia (paralysis of the lower half of the body, affecting both legs), as well as in athetosis (continuous, involuntary, slow, and abnormal movements of fingers and hands) and in the stiff person syndrome.

-Benzodiazepines are only indicated when the disorder is severe, incapacitating or causes extreme anguish.
+Benzodiazepines are only indicated when the disorder is severe, disabling, or subjects the individual to extreme distress.

-2. What you need to know before starting to take Diazepam Aurovitas Spain
+2. What you need to know before you take Diazepam Aurovitas Spain

 Do not take Diazepam Aurovitas Spain

-• If you are allergic to diazepam or any of the other components of this medication (listed in section 6).
+• If you are allergic to diazepam or any of the other ingredients of this medicine (listed in section 6).

-• If you have a condition called “myasthenia gravis”, characterized by muscle weakness and fatigue.
+• If you have a disease called "myasthenia gravis", which is characterized by muscle weakness and fatigue.

 • If you have acute respiratory problems (slow or weak breathing).

-• If you suffer from sleep apnea (a sleep disorder that causes abnormal interruptions in breathing during sleep).
+• If you suffer from nocturnal apnea (a sleep disorder that causes abnormal interruptions in breathing during sleep).

-• If you have severe liver disease (severe hepatic insufficiency).
+• If you have severe liver problems (severe hepatic insufficiency).

 Warnings and precautions